Johannes Fastenrath: Biography

-He was born at Remscheid, and studied at the universities of Bonn, Heidelberg, Munich, Berlin, and Paris.
+He was born at Remscheid, and studied at the University of Bonn, Heidelberg University, the Ludwig-Maximilians-Universität München, the Friedrich Wilhelm University of Berlin, and the University of Paris.

 He travelled extensively in Spain in 1864, 1869, and 1879, and wrote several works of verse in German after the Spanish manner: Ein spanischer Romanzenstrauss ("A Spanish bouquet of romances," 1866), Hesperische Blüten ("Hesperian blossoms," 1869), Immortellen aus Toledo ("Everlastings from Toledo", 1869); and in Das Buch meiner spanischen Freunde ("The book of my Spanish friends", 1870), he introduced to German readers the work of contemporary Spanish poets through translations of representative specimens.
 He translated into German Manuel Juan Diana's comedy La Receta contra las Suegras (Rezept gegen Schwiegermütter; "Recipe Against Mothers-in-Law"; 2nd ed., 1872).

 His La Walhalla y las glorias de Alemania ("Valhalla and the glories of Germany," 1872-87) performed a reverse service, describing for Spanish benefit, under the guise of interesting essays, prominent German characters from the days of Hermann.
 His Pasionarias de un Alemán-Español ("Books of passion from a German-Spaniard") described the Oberammergau Passion Play.
 Numerous other original volumes and translations have in a scholarly manner familiarized Germans with much of Spanish literature and history.